ai4os-hub/zooprocess-multiple-classifier/README.md

 │   ├── config.py          <- Configuration file to define Constants used across ai4os_zooprocess_multiple_classifier
 │   │
 │   └── misc.py            <- Misc functions that were helpful accross projects
+│   │
+│   └── utils.py           <- Contains the actual code to perform inference
 │
 ├── data/                  <- Folder to store the data │